ccarlsson/ccc/README.md

 - GitHub Copilot for code suggestions and pair programming

-- ChatGPT for conceptual understanding and problem-solving
+- Microsoft Copilot for conceptual understanding and problem-solving